-Are you a community member, teacher, educator, land trust employee, conservation planning board member or natural resource professional looking to increase your knowledge of the natural environment?
+Are you a community member, teacher, educator, land trust volunteer, conservation planning board member or natural resource professional looking to increase your knowledge of the natural environment?

 If so, join us for our Master Naturalist training.
 The mission of James L. Goodwin Conservation Center’s Master Naturalist program is to develop a diverse community of naturalists who promote stewardship of the environment.

-The Goodwin Master Naturalist program is sponsored by the Friends of Goodwin Forest.
+The Goodwin Master Naturalist program is sponsored by the Friends of Goodwin Forest and CT Forest & Park Association.

 Juan Sanchez